crohr/crohr.github.com/index.md

 When I find something interesting or useful, I try to [write](/blog) or [twit](http://twitter.com/crohr) about it.
 When I don't find something I need, I try to write some [code](http://github.com/crohr).

-You can drop me a line at contact [at] crohr.me
+You can drop me a line at contact@crohr.me.

 ## Code
 Here are some software I've written in my spare time or that my employer has allowed me to publicly release.